Landed cost

 Delivered at place (DAP)

-In this option, customers do not pay the full landed cost during the checkout process.
+In this option, customers do not pay the full landed cost during checkout.
 Instead, they pay product and shipping costs during checkouts, and then, upon an order's delivery, they're responsible for paying duties, fees, and import taxes.

 Digital River’s landed cost feature